Get help now Make a donation

 I like calming essential oils like lavender dotted about on soft furnishings and clothes.

 What are they?
-Cannabis-based medicines cover a wide range of substances, including medical cannabis and cannabidiol oil (CBD oil).
+Medical cannabis covers a wide range of substances, including cannabidiol (CBD).

 Medical cannabis must be prescribed by a qualified healthcare professional.
-It is only prescribed for certain conditions, mainly for people recovering from chemotherapy, some types of epilepsy, and chronic pain.
+In the NHS it's only prescribed for certain conditions.
+These are mainly for people recovering from chemotherapy, some types of epilepsy, and symptoms of multiple sclerosis (MS).

-CBD oil, on the other hand, is available to buy legally from health food shops and pharmacies.
-It does not contain large amounts of THC (the part of cannabis that makes you ‘high’).
-However, most CBD oils will contain a small amount of THC, and different brands will include different amounts.
+CBD doesn't contain large amounts of THC.
+This is the part of cannabis that makes you 'high'.
+But most CBD will contain a small amount of THC.
+Different products will include different amounts.

 Where can I find out more?